 The Cadet Dinghy

-We are the new Joint Cadet Squadron Captains and the first thing we would like to say is a very big thank you to Kevin and Andrew Chadwick for the tremendous work they have done over the last few years with the Cadets.
-Their efforts over this time have ensured that we have a Cadet fleet to be proud of.
+We are the new Joint Cadet Squadron Captains and the first thing we would like to say is a very big thank you to Peter Lappage for the tremendous work he has done over the last few months with the Cadets.

 As usual, the weather has been playing havoc with the start to the Cadet Season.
 However the Cadets in their usual determined fashion have sailed through the good and the bad.

 At home we are trying to grow the fleet in terms of both numbers and skill.
 If you know a young person who would love to learn to sail or race why not bring them along?
 I think we have many grandparents out there- why not bring your grandchildren to Saturday Cadet Sailing Christian Hill and Graham Webb , our super Cadet Coaches, run most of the Saturday coaching sessions and would love to see you.
 Saturday afternoon usually involves racing and skills practice this is the main focus of our ‘home’ fleet.

 It would be great to see many more young sailors sailing and racing on a Saturday , in a Cadet , and I’m sure I’m not alone in this.
 It’s possible to bring the kids along and race yourself on a Saturday, if they are in a Cadet.

 For the kind of things the Cadets get upto at FGSC please see the news below , these are just examples ;

 Roberto Mancini and Christian Hill

 2016 a Fun Packed Eventfull Year